wintan1418/TO-DO-LIST/README.md

 - Create new tasks
 - Show the present tasks in the todo list app
 - Show different projects(categories)
-- Modify and delete tasks
+- Modify and delete tasks.

 ![Projects Screenshot](./img/Screenshot97.png)